Natasha Katz

 Natasha Katz is an American lighting designer for the theatre, dance, and opera.
+A 13-time nominee for Tony Award for Best Lighting Design in a Musical, she has won five times — more than any other person.

 Biography

 Early life and education

-A New York City native, Katz trained at Oberlin College, and early in her career was mentored by Roger Morgan, a lighting designer and theatre consultant.
+A New York City native, Katz trained at Oberlin College and was mentored early in her career by lighting designer and theatre consultant Roger Morgan.
 Her first Broadway production was as lighting designer for the play Pack of Lies in 1985.

 Career

 Katz was nominated for a 2017 Tony Award for Hello, Dolly! and a 2017 Olivier Award for The Glass Menagerie.
 She won the 2016 Tony Award for Best Lighting Design of a Play for her work on Long Day's Journey Into Night.
 She has won eight Tony Awards out of 20 total nominations.

 Among her over 75 Broadway credits include designs for Frozen, Springsteen on Broadway, Meteor Shower, Cats, School of Rock, Gigi, Skylight, An American in Paris (2015 Tony Award), Aladdin, The Glass Menagerie (2014 Tony Award), Motown: The Musical, Once (2012 Tony Award), Follies, Sister Act, Elf, Collected Stories, The Addams Family, Hedda Gabler, The Little Mermaid, The Coast of Utopia: Salvage (2007 Tony Award), A Chorus Line (revival), Tarzan, The 25th Annual Putnam County Spelling Bee, Sweet Smell of Success, Aida (2000 Tony Award), Twelfth Night, Beauty and the Beast, and Gypsy.

 She has lit the performances of Bette Midler, Zachary Quinto, Jake Gyllenhaal, Mike Tyson, Jessica Lange, Helen Hunt, Mary Louise Parker, Christopher Plummer, Elaine Stritch, Cathy Rigby, Nathan Lane, Bernadette Peters, Claudette Colbert and Sir Rex Harrison.
 She has also designed concert acts for Shirley MacLaine, Ann-Margret, Tommy Tune, and most recently Prince’s 2014 SNL appearance.